paramraghavan/sparksql-awsglue/handbook/notes/pyspark_bigdata_interview_guide.md

 On AWS, Delta Lake is commonly used with Databricks on AWS, Amazon EMR, AWS Glue Spark jobs with Delta packages, and S3 storage.

-Write a partitioned Delta table:
+Append new rows to a partitioned Delta table:

 ```python
 orders_path = "s3://my-bucket/lake/silver/orders_delta"